Jones County, Mississippi: History

-Civil War years
+Civil War

 Soon after the election of Abraham Lincoln as United States president in November 1860, slave-owning planters led Mississippi to join South Carolina and secede from the Union.
 These were the two states with the largest holdings of slaves.
 On November 29, 1860, the Mississippi state legislature called for a "Convention of the people of Mississippi" to be held to "adopt such measures for vindicating the sovereignty of the State as shall appear to them to be demanded."
 The Convention convened on January 7, 1861, and the elected representatives from the various counties of Mississippi voted 83–15 to secede from the Union.
 Notably, included in the vote to secede was the representative from Jones County, Mr. John H. Powell.
 Other Southern states would follow suit.
 As Mississippi debated the secession question, the inhabitants of Jones County voted overwhelmingly for the anti-secessionist John Hathorne Powell, Jr. In comparison to the pro-secessionist J.M.
 Bayliss, who received 24 votes, Powell received 374.
 But, at the Secession Convention, Powell voted for secession.
 Legend has it that, for his vote, he was burned in effigy in Ellisville, the county seat.

 The reality is more complicated.
 The only choices possible at the Secession Convention were voting for immediate secession on the one hand, or for a more cautious, co-operative approach to secession among several Southern states on the other.
 Powell almost certainly voted for the more conservative approach to secession—the only position available to him that was consistent with the anti-secessionist views of his constituency.

 Mississippi's Declaration of Secession reflected planters' interests in its first sentence: "Our position is thoroughly identified with the institution of slavery…" Jones County had mostly yeoman farmers and cattle herders, who were not slaveholders and had little use for a war over slavery.

 During the American Civil War, Jones County and neighboring counties, especially Covington County to its west, became a haven for Confederate deserters.
 A number of factors prompted desertions.
 The lack of food and supplies was demoralizing, while reports of poor conditions back home made the men fear for their families' survival.
 Small farms deteriorated from neglect as women and children struggled to keep them up.
 Their limited stores and livestock were often taken by the Confederate tax-in-kind agents, who took excessive amounts of yeoman farmers' goods.
 Many residents and soldiers were also outraged over the Confederate government's passing of the Twenty Negro Law, allowing wealthy plantation owners to avoid military service if they owned twenty slaves or more.
-In spite of the great displeasure the law caused, few men actually were affected by the law.
-For example, out of the roughly 38,000 Slaveowners living in the South in 1860, 200 in Virginia, 120 in North Carolina, 201 in Georgia, and 300 in South Carolina won exemptions.
+For example, out of the roughly 38,000 Slaveowners living in the South in 1860, only 200 in Virginia, 120 in North Carolina, 201 in Georgia, and 300 in South Carolina were large enough to win exemptions.